Recent Blogs

 Introduction

-The land of majestic Himalayas, Nepal is the ultimate destination for all kinds of adventure lovers around the world.
-From snow-clad mountain peaks to picturesque mountain villages, Nepal has something for every adventure-seeker.
-For the beginner in mountaineering, Nepal offers not only exquisite beauty but also some of the easiest and most accessible peaks to begin their journey.
+The land of majestic Himalayas, Nepal has all that an adventurer from any part of the world would wish to explore-be it snow-capped mountain peaks or picturesque mountain villages.
+For the novice in mountaineering, Nepal also offers not just exquisite beauty but some of the easiest and most accessible peaks to begin their journeys on.

-With more than 1,300 peaks including the world’s highest Mt Everest, our country serves adventurers of all levels you could go on a 6,000m climb or only experience the beauty of the mountain, Nepal is the best place to start your mountaineering journey.
+With more than 1,300 peaks, not to mention the highest in the world, Mt.
+Everest, our country caters to adventurers of all levels, from 6,000-meter climbs to simply beholding the beauty of the mountain, Nepal is a great place to start your journey into mountaineering.

 What Is Mountaineering?